Rhamphomyia longicauda: Female-female interaction

 Larger females hover at lower positions in the swarm to receive the most copulations.
 Horizontal positioning was also of importance, as central females also gained from more frequent encounters with males.
 However, unlike many male leks, females do not engage in physical altercations to receive better positioning within the lek.

 Assortive mating

-Females with the largest ornaments typically are more likely to attract a male in R. longicauda, and larger males typically mate with larger females, as they can bare their weight during the nuptial flight.
+Females with the largest ornaments typically are more likely to attract a male in R. longicauda, and larger males typically mate with larger females, as they can bear their weight during the nuptial flight.
 During copulation, males must withstand the weight of the female and the nuptial gift during the flight, and because of this, there is no directional selection for increased body size or ornament size (pinnate leg scales and pleural sacs).
-Rather, female R. longicauda undergo stabilizing selection, as too large of female lowers fecundity since many males will not be able to perform copulation with excessively large females.
+Rather, female R. longicauda undergo stabilizing selection, as a female being too large lowers fecundity since many males will not be able to perform copulation with her.